luke-snider/robofont-extensions/README.md

 ===================
 Interpol Steps Preview V.3.0
 -----------------------------------------------
-Calculates/Measures the first stem of the glyph in all displayed Interpolations/Extrapolations.
+Calculates/Measures the first stem of the selected glyph in all displayed Interpolations/Extrapolations.

 Adjust the Beam vertically by setting a Y-Value in the input box.